Amatha Galaxy (NGC 925)

 Finder Chart

 The galaxy is located in the Triangulum constellation.
-The best time to observe is July to February, when it is highest at night.
+On 2 November it is in opposition to the Sun and crosses the meridian at local midnight.
+The best time to observe is June to April, when it is highest at night.

 Finder Chart Amatha Galaxy (NGC 925)